benoitj/blog.benoitj.ca/content/posts/netboot-pxe.md

 ## What is PXE? {#what-is-pxe}

 PXE stands for Preboot eXecution Environment.
-It's a way to distributo boot images over network.
+It's a way to distribute boot images over network.

-It uses a combination of TFTP (Tiny File Transfer Protocol) for transfering images and DHCP for discovery.
+It uses a combination of TFTP (Tiny File Transfer Protocol) for transferring images and DHCP for discovery.

 It enables to boot most machines over network.